rage/programming-23/data/part-9/6-more-examples-with-classes.md

         self.y = y

     # This class method returns a new Point at origo (0, 0)
-    # It is indeed possible to return a new instance of the class from with the class
+    # It is possible to return a new instance of the class from within the class
     @classmethod
     def origo(cls):
         return Point(0, 0)